-New construction, additions and alterations should include measures to protect historic fabric considered to be significant and character-defining and/or contributing to the integrity of the building.
+New construction, additions and alterations should include measures to protect historic fabric considered to be significant and character-defining and/ or contributing to the integrity of the building.
 The Standards recognize that new construction is often needed in order to adapt a historic building to a new use.
 Should a future project require new construction or an addition, the new work should be designed so that it is compatible yet differentiated from the historic building.
 Where a new building is constructed adjacent to the historic building, a successful method of linking the new building with the historic is through the use of a transparent connector.
 The connector would be built in a way that would minimize damage to historic fabric.
 Recessing the connector from the face of the historic façade would visually separate the historic building from the new.
-Alternatively, the new construction could step back from the new construction is recognized as separate.
+Alternatively, the new construction could step back from the Aronson building so that the form and massing of the historic building is conveyed and the new construction is recognized as separate.
 A protection plan should be developed in order to protect the character-defining features of the Aronson Building prior to the construction of an adjacent building or an addition.